niemasd/VID1-Preservation/README.md

 ```

 ## Extract Audio Stream to FLAC
-We will next use librempeg's `ffmpeg` to convert the VID1 file's audio stream to a lossless-compressed FLAC file:
+We will next use librempeg's `ffmpeg` to convert the VID1 file's audio stream to a lossless-compressed FLAC file (the command below assumes just 1 audio stream, but a VID1 container can have multiple audio streams, so beware):

 ```bash
 ffmpeg -i original.vid -vn -c:a flac -compression_level 12 audio.flac